Differentiation of Basal Cell Epithelioma-Like Changes Overlying Dermatofibroma

 TLDR Basal cell epithelioma-like changes are most similar to normal basal cells.

-The study investigated basal cell epithelioma-like (BCE-like) changes in the epidermis overlying dermatofibroma, comparing them to normal epidermis and hair follicles.
-Using PNA and anti-keratin monoclonal antibodies, researchers found no difference in staining patterns between BCE-like changes, hair follicles, and normal basal cells with one antibody (34betaB4).
-However, with another antibody (34betaE12), BCE-like changes and normal basal cells were similar, but the hair matrix was not recognized.
-These findings suggested that normal basal cells exhibited differentiation most similar to BCE-like changes.
+The study investigated basal cell epithelioma-like (BCE-like) changes in the epidermis overlying dermatofibroma, focusing on whether these changes were due to dermal lesions or adnexal regression.
+Using PNA and anti-keratin monoclonal antibodies, the researchers found no difference in staining patterns between BCE-like changes, hair follicles, and normal basal cells with one antibody (34betaB4).
+However, with another antibody (34betaE12), BCE-like changes and normal basal cells were recognized, but the hair matrix was not.
+The findings suggested that normal basal cells exhibited the most similar differentiation to BCE-like changes.

 Discuss this study in the Community →